dinhsonhai132/dinhsonhai132/README.md

 # 👋 Hi, I'm Sơn Hải 👨‍💻

-I'm a Grade 12 high school student from Vietnam 🇻🇳
+I'm a final-year high school student from Vietnam 🇻🇳

 I’m passionate about programming, especially **low-level** topics like **C**, **Assembly**, and **building programming languages from scratch**.